juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 ### Convert website FAQs to Q&A entries

-If you already have a webpage that includes FAQs about your business, you can also contact us and check if we could help you automatically convert these FAQs into the entries in a CSV file.
+If you already have a webpage that includes FAQs about your business, you can also contact us and check if we could help you ***automatically*** convert these FAQs into the entries in a CSV file, saving your time and effort of preparing for the CSV file from scratch.

 For more information, here is [a short Youtube video](https://www.youtube.com/watch?v=U0tR04xQTio) showing the process of preparing your custom Q&As and [a blog post](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/) describing the process in detail.